JayceSoul/CPS305-Algorithms/README.md

-# CPS305-Algorithms
+#Pythonn Stuff
-This contains all of the labs done for my algorithms course.
+This contains all of python things I have done.

 The programing language used is python 3.